montagejs/minidom/README.md

 ## Thanks

-Made possible with large excerpts from [JSDom](https://github.com/tmpvar/jsdom).
+Made possible with large excerpts from [JSDom](https://github.com/tmpvar/jsdom), and the excellent [parse5](https://github.com/inikulin/parse5) implementation of the HTML5 parsing algorithm.

 ## License